Australian Call Centre Award Rates for 2022

 • Public Holiday – 200%

-There are lots of permutations, interpretations and so on so refer directly to the award or contact Fair Work for more information.
+There are many permutations and interpretations, so refer directly to the award or contact Fair Work for more information.

 Leave Loading

-In addition to the penalty rates mentioned above, some employees are also entitled to Leave Loading.
+In addition to the penalty rates mentioned above, some employees are also entitled to leave loading — an additional payment made when taking annual leave.

 Learn more about Leave Loading >